-Bringing novelty to new and long-term relationships is an essential way of relating, and sexting is a great way to spark that desire.
+Bringing novelty to relationships – new and long-term, long distance relationships and close by – is an essential way of relating, and learning how to sext is a great way to spark desire.
 It stokes the fires of connection and longing, and can also be a wonderful form of foreplay.

 First of all, sexting should be fun and pleasurable.
 Nobody should ever feel pressured into a sexting sesh.
 If someone is leaning on you too hard, wave the red flag and put on the brakes; coercion and manipulation aren’t sexy at all (unless freely consented to).

 Beyond that, there are a few important things the two of you should establish before you start steaming up the screens.

 Language.
 Some people crave really dirty talk, with rough slang, a lot of physical detail, and narratives that even Penthouse Letters might balk at.
 Others may prefer a softer approach, with more of a tease, more emotional content, and gentler, euphemistic language.
 It’s important to know what you and your partner both like, and figure out how to split the difference if there’s a discrepancy – so nobody gets bored, overwhelmed, or turned off by too-raunchy language.

 Getting clear on the words you feel comfortable with using to refer to each of your genitals is important too.
 Saying “I love when you talk about my...” can be an easy entry point for many, and you might just learn something new about each other.